nodejs/node/doc/api/zlib.md

 [zlib documentation][].
 See <https://zlib.net/manual.html#Constants> for more details.

-*Note*: Previously, the constants were available directly from `require('zlib')`, for instance `zlib.Z_NO_FLUSH`.
-Accessing the constants directly from the module is currently still possible but should be considered deprecated.
+Previously, the constants were available directly from `require('zlib')`, for instance `zlib.Z_NO_FLUSH`.
+Accessing the constants directly from the module is currently still possible but is deprecated.

 Allowed flush values.